Government Work Plan 2021-2025

 In 2021 the States decided the Island’s priorities for the subsequent four years.

 The first outline stage of the process was in March 2021.
-Stage 2 was published in June 2021 and was debated at the States meeting that started on Wednesday 21 July.
+Stage 2 was published on 16 June 2021 and was debated at the States meeting that started on Wednesday 21 July.
+States media release.

 Prioritisation exercises are common in the States – in the past you may have heard of the P&R Plan or the States Strategic Plan.
 But this version, called the Government Work Plan, is particularly significant and worthy of everyone’s attention because it comes directly after the upheaval and financial impact of both Covid-19 and Brexit.